Angy974600/ElainaBotTOSandPrivacyPolicy/PrivacyPolicy.md

 ## Your Choices

-While you have the option to withhold certain information, this may impact your ability to fully utilize WaifuBot's functions.
+While you have the option to withhold certain information, this may impact your ability to fully utilize ElainaBot's functions.

 ## Updates to this Privacy Policy